hassan883/Hassan883/README.md

 # Hi there, I'm Hassan 👋

-### I'm a Data Scientist & Researcher!
+### I'm an Artificial Intelligence & Researcher!

-* 👨‍💻 Working and Advancing in Data science.
+* 👨‍💻 Computer Vision Machine Learning Engineer.
 * 🌱 Data Science.
+* 🤖 CNN Family, Machine Learning Family, and NN Family
-* 👯 Looking to colaborate with other content creators and developers.
+* 👯 Looking to collaborate with other content creators and developers.
 * 📢 Love to teach and inspire.
 * 🔭 Learning Data Science.